spatial-ews/spatialwarnings/cran-comments.md

   sub-directories of 1Mb or more:
     libs   6.4Mb

-## Changes in this release

-This is a maintenance release to fix an error arising in the package acss. acss is now explicitely attached to the search path, rather than just loaded.

 ## Package Description

 spatialwarnings is a package that assists ecologists in carrying out